1994–95 Copa México

 The 1994–95 Copa México is the 65th staging of the Copa México, the 38th staging in the professional era after an absence of 2 years.

 The competition started on January 24, 1995, and concluded on March 15, 1995, with the final, in which Necaxa lifted the trophy for third time ever with a 2–0 victory over Veracruz.

-For this edition was played by 38 teams, between Primera División and Primera División A.
+This edition was played by 38 teams from the Primera División and the Primera División A.